 General Info – summary

 This Tree is up to 4m high but often a multi-stemmed climber/scrambler with long branches.
 Simple, entire Leaves lack stipules and appear after the flowers.
 Old petioles may become spiny.
 The spectacular bisexual, regular Flowers are in spikes.
 4 petals, 8 stamens & single styles are all red.
 Single chambered inferior ovary only resembles a pedicel.
-Wind-dispersed Fruit is usually a 4-winged, 1 seeded samara.
+The wind-dispersed Fruit is usually a 4-winged, 1 seeded samara.

 Description